ShannonKroes/MSPN_privacy/README.md

 pip install mpyc

 ```
-And an important final step: add the altered spn package
+And an important final step: add the altered spn package.
 Find Anaconda in your Program Files and go to envs/myenv/Lib/site-packages and delete the folder called spn.
 Then add MSPN_privacy/source/spn to envs/myenv/Lib/site-packages.
 You're all set!
 Please let us know if you have any questions.